asorbini/rticonnextdds-ros2-demos/README.md

 # Replace <ARCH> with the name of the installed target libraries, e.g. x64Linux4gcc7.3.0
 source <NDDSHOME>/resource/scripts/rtisetenv_<ARCH>.bash

-# Create a workspace to build the RMW and enter it
+# Create a workspace and enter it
-mkdir -p ws-connext-demos-rmw/src/ros2
+mkdir -p ws-connext-demos-rmw/src

 cd ws-connext-demos-rmw

-# Clone and build rmw_connextdds (use `-b <branch>` to clone a branch for a
+# Clone rmw_connextdds (use `-b <branch>` to clone a branch for a specific
-# specific release, or leave it out to target Rolling)
+# release, or leave it out to target Rolling)
-git clone -b foxy https://github.com/ros2/rmw_connextdds src/ros2/rmw_connextdds
+git clone -b foxy https://github.com/ros2/rmw_connextdds src/rmw_connextdds

+# Clone the examples repository
+git clone https://github.com/asorbini/rticonnextdds-ros2-demos src/rticonnextdds-ros2-demos

 # If you have multiple target libraries installed you might need to select the
-# desired one with `--cmake-args -DCONNEXTDDS_ARCH=<ARCH>`
+# desired one with `--cmake-args -DCONNEXTDDS_ARCH=<ARCH>`.
+# Omit the `--package-skip` argument if you plan on using package `connext_msgs`.
-colcon build --symlink-install
+colcon build --symlink-install --packages-skip connext_msgs
 ```

 If your installation contains a binary version of `rmw_connextdds` built with